Be kind and prevent bullying

 If you are experiencing any form of bullying or if you have been accused of bullying behaviour, you deserve support.
 Speak to our team today to take the first step towards finding help.

-How do I help a friend who's being bullied?
+How can I support a friend who is being bullied?

 If you’re worried about a friend, the best approach is to gently let them know that you are concerned about their wellbeing.
 Be sensitive and pick a time when you won’t be interrupted.
 Listen to what they say and support their wishes.
 If they are being bullied, remind them that help is available and that having told you is the first step towards getting help.

 - Identify when and where the bullying is happening and make sure you – or someone else – is accompanying them at these times.